git-afsantos/haros/README.md

 Export a specific project's data, instead of the default one.
 A special project name, `all`, can be used to export all available projects.

+#### haros export --minimal-output

+Only export those files necessary for viewing the HTML report.

 ### haros viz